 “Ambushes must be prepared for policemen and soldiers in the locations with the aim of capturing weapons from them.
 Our people must also manufacture home-made bombs and petrol bombs with material that can be locally obtained.
 In addition, our people must also buy weapons where possible.
 After arming themselves in this manner, our people must begin to identify collaborators and enemy agents and deal with them.
 Those collaborators who are serving in the community councils must be dealt with.
 Informers, policemen, special branch police and army personnel living and working amongst our people must be eliminated.
 The puppets in the tricameral parliament and the Bantustans must be destroyed.”

-With this statement the top leadership of the ANC had given the order to its supporters, on the ground, to go and attack individuals perceived to be enemies of the people, policemen and councillors being primary targets.
+With this statement the ANC had given the order to its supporters, on the ground, to go and attack individuals perceived to be enemies of the people, policemen and councillors being primary targets.
 Given the hold the banned and exiled ANC exercised over the imagination of radical young black South Africans, this was a rescindment of the Sixth Commandment handed down by The Gods.
 However, the ANC had been expelled from Mozambique in terms of the Nkomati Accord of the previous year and it had limited capacity to actually provide either weaponry to these self-organised units, or operational guidance on the ground, though several hundred ill-equipped MK cadres were infiltrated into South Africa at the time.